 There are many factors that may cause the mucus threads in urine.
 In most cases it is normal to have mucus in urine, but sometimes it may be a serious condition, so you have to be careful.
 Below you will see what are the most common causes of mucus threads in urine.

 Regular discharge.
 As we have already said, sometimes it is normal to have mucus threads in urine.
 In most cases this mucus comes from the bladder and also from the uretra.
-When you urinate, the mucus will flow in your urine, but it may not be visible.
-It is also known that the amount of vaginal discharge will increase over the time of ovulation and menstruation.
-Mucus threads are also common during pregnancy.
+When you urinate, the mucus will flow in your urine, but it may not be visible

 Sexually transmitted diseases.
 Mucus threads in your urine may also be the result of sexually transmitted diseases.
 Most common sexually transmitted diseases that may cause mucus threads in urine are gonorrhea and chlamydia.
 The most common symptom of gonorrhea is yelow discharge, while the symptom of chlamydia is white discharge.
 If you notice mucus threads in your urine and if you are sexually active, then it is very possible that you have a sexually transmitted disease.
 In order to prevent any sexually transmitted diseases, you should practice safe sex only.

 Ulcerative colitis.
 One of the most common bowel diseases is ulcerative colitis, which may cause the production of mucus threads in urine.
 Also, a common symptom of this disease is diarrhea accompanied with blood, as well as the pain in abdomen.
-In these patients there is an excess mucus in the anus, which may also appear in the urine.
 If you think that you may suffer from ulcerative colitis, you should seek medical help.

 Irritable Bowel Syndrome.
 You may have heard of irritable bowel syndrome.
 It is a disease in which your bowels don’t work properly for more than 6 months.
 One of the most common symptoms of irritable bowel syndrome are mucus threads that may appear in your urine.
 Actually, there is a large amount of this mucus in your stool, so it may also appear in your urine.
 If you have any problems with your bowels and if you notice mucus threads in your urine, we recommend you to consult your doctor.